shirawein/Crossling-AMR-Eval/README.md

 (4) Code to break up one large AMR file into individual AMR files (5) Our human judgments of similarity with sentences

-# Running S2match with Labse
+# Running XS2match with Labse
+To run the XS2match code:
+cd xs2match
+./x_evaluation-fixed-s2match.sh ../output-amr ../reference-amr

-# Running Smatch with NMT/fast_align
+# Running XSmatch with NMT/fast_align

-# Running CrossSemBleu
+# Running XSemBleu
-To run the CrossSemBleu code:
+To run the XSemBleu code:
 cd sembleu-master
 chmod a+x eval.sh
 ./eval.sh output-amr reference-amr